 Firstly, NetSuite is a true cloud ERP.
 It was developed on the cloud, for the cloud, and therefore is the most comprehensive and functional ERP system on the market.
 This means that every customer accesses the exact same system, and you won't have to pay for any hardware or expensive maintenance of on-premise solutions.

-It also means that the system is always evolving and being improved upon, as it is much easier to role out an update.
+It also means that the system is always evolving and being improved upon, as it is much easier to roll out an update.
 If you chose a cheaper on-premise system, then future updates will probably require new hardware, going back to your solution provider and paying for more hefty re-implementations.

 Modular functionality that supports business growth